Nicolae-Peptea/AskMate/README.md

 - Search key terms/phrases
 - Create new question
 - Answer questions
-- Vote questions and answers
+- Vote and comment on questions and answers
-- Comment questions and answers
 - Mark questions as accepted
 - Delete questions, answers and comments
 - Access user dashboard